kissoflove/Encode-DecodeFile/README.md

 # Encode-DecodeFile
-Use the DES to encrypt or decrypt the file
+Use the DES to encrypt or decrypt the .plist file